 The mindfulness portion is like the appetizer course, consisting of techniques to immediately draw your awareness into the present moment.
 (This is what most people have tried already – it is what most apps and YouTube videos walk you through.)

-But the meditation portion – (the ‘main course’ in Ziva Technique’) which will allow you to easily drift into a verifiable fourth state of consciousness is where the real magic happens – your metabolic rate slows, your breathing gets shallower, and you drift into a rest that is 5x deeper than sleep.
+But the meditation portion – the ‘main course’ in Ziva Technique’ – is where the real magic happens: your metabolic rate slows, your breathing gets shallower, and you drift into a rest that is 5x deeper than sleep.

 Your brain and body will flood with all the bliss biochemicals mentioned above, and you will be getting rid of the life-long amount of stress you have saved in your nervous system on a cellular level.